-The first stop on my winter tour through Austria by train was Zillertal, Tyrol.
-After a few days in wonderful Vienna I was looking forward to hitting the slopes.
-Late February the winter had taken a firm hold on the Austrian Alps and there was snow in abundance.
+The first train stop on my winter tour through Austria was Zillertal, Tyrol.
+After a few days in fantastic Vienna, I was looking forward to hitting the slopes.
+Moreover, the winter had taken a firm hold on the Austrian Alps in late February, and there was abundant snow.

 Chilly but great fun

 The skiing conditions were fantastic.
-The slopes were very well groomed and the views nothing less than breath-taking.
-The only thing that I found slightly challenging were temperatures as low as -15 to -20 °C. Good, warm clothing is essential if you are going to spend hours on the mountains in these temperatures.
-Luckily the weather played along most days with sunshine from blue sky.
-For Alpine skiing enthusiasts, the Zillertal is a real ski paradise, just to use a cliché.
+The slopes were very well prepared, and the views were nothing less than breathtaking.
+The only thing that I found slightly challenging were temperatures as low as -15 to -20 °C. Good, warm clothing is essential if you spend hours in the mountains in these temperatures.
+Luckily the weather played along most days with sunshine from a blue sky.
+For Alpine skiing enthusiasts, the Zillertal is a real skiers’ paradise, to use a cliché.
 With 179 lifts and more than 500 kilometres of slopes, that cliché is by no means an exaggeration.
 Furthermore, there are distinct differences between the skiing areas, depending on what kind of fun you like.

 < Click on the images to enlarge >